Lifeboy5253/devsecops-demo1/README.md

 devsecops-demo1 git repository
 ---
-Exploring  DevSecOps with a dotnet sample project There are 2 projects - dotnet WebApi which has restful http get method and a 2nd unit test project which has a single unit test.
+Goal- Exploring  DevSecOps with a dotnet sample project

+There are 2 projects - dotnet WebApi which has restful http get method and a 2nd unit test project which has a single unit test.
 These projects are using default template from dotnet.

 ---
 Initial Dotnet application creation commands
 - dotnet new sln -n Project1